Openscapes/2021-noaa-nmfs/github-clinic/adyan-rios.md

 1. tamales
 1. cakes

-Will adding a line of text start a new list
+Q: Will adding a line of text start a new list?
+A: You need a empty line before a new list.

 1. Will using number 2 start a new list numbered at 1...
 1. Just testing if this will be number 2 in a new list

+1. Awsome...
+Ok, now I understand the asterick note above!

 [Markdown](https://quarto.org/docs/authoring/markdown-basics.html) can also make hyperlinks using the `[]()` pattern: you put words to hyperlink in `[]` and the URL in `()`.
 For example: